fdominik98/DSD-DuckieTown/README.md

  ~~~
  python3 train.py --log_file {name_of_the_training_dataset_file_with_extension} --model_name {model name}
  ~~~
- The model can be MyModel for the pure convolutional model and MyModelLSTM for the LSTM model.
+ The model can be MyModel for the pure convolutional model and NewModel for the LSTM model.
  3. Check the train results running this command:

 ~~~